Sumanathilaka/FOOL-ME-IF-YOU-CAN-dataset-Meets-FEWS-sense-Tags/README.md

 This dataset version contains the FOOLMEIFYOUCAN dataset mapped with the FEWS sense Tags.
 You can access original papers from here.

-https://aclanthology.org/2024.emnlp-main.290/
+- FOOLMEIFYOUCAN!AnAdversarialDataset to Investigate the Robustness of LMs in Word Sense Disambiguation https://aclanthology.org/2024.emnlp-main.290/
+- Fews Dataset Paper
 https://nlp.cs.washington.edu/fews/